Gabriele-Cutrona/.dotfiles/README.md

 Configurations are managed with [GNU Stow](https://www.gnu.org/software/stow)

-> The script.sh is very basic, it asks you some questions but I think you should read it before executing it (and if you want to run it, make sure you're on Arch Linux, or an Arch based distro with systemd)
+> The script.sh is very basic, it asks you some questions but I think you should read it before executing it (and if you want to run it, make sure you're on Arch Linux, or an Arch based distro)

 ## Custom
 - To use your own wallpaper: